lawlawson/lawlawson/README.md

 <h2>Front-End Web Developer 👨🏾‍💻</h2>

-<p>I am a self-taught Front-End Web developer currently learning Full-Stack JavaScript and searching for my first full-time role as a developer.</p>
+<p>I am a self-taught Front-End Web developer learning and searching for my first full-time role as a developer.</p>

 <h3>Find me on the web 🌎</h3>